-When information is deleted from documents, a notation in the margin or other appropriate area must be made to identify the section under which it was removed.
+When information is deleted from documents, a notation should be made to identify the section under which it was removed.
 For example, the copies could be marked: ‘deleted: exempt information under section 48 RTI Act’ or ‘deleted: contrary to the public interest under section 49 RTI Act’ as appropriate.

-An agency should ensure appropriate conditions are in place during inspection, for example, by ensuring there is adequate supervision, to prevent copying or reproduction of the copyright document.11
+If a decision maker decides to give access by way of inspection because providing copies would infringe copyright, they should ensure appropriate conditions are in place during inspection, for example, by ensuring there is adequate supervision, to prevent copying or reproduction of the copyright document.18

 - 1 And Chapter 3 of the Information Privacy Act 2009 (IP Act).

 - 2 Or, if relevant, another decision making entity such as the Information Commissioner – see section 69(3) of the RTI Act.

 - 3 Section 69 of the RTI Act.